dougzilla32/AsyncCancellation/README.md

 This project contains experimental code demonstrating proposed 'cancellation' abilities for the upcoming async/await Swift language feature.
 The 'cancellation' proposal is described below.

 To try it out, clone this project and run it!
-Also, run the tests to see if it is working properly!
+And run the tests to see if it is working properly!

-`main.swift` contains the image loading example from the ['Async/Await for Swift' proposal by Chris Lattner and Joe Groff](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619).
+`main.swift` contains the image loading example from ['Async/Await for Swift' by Chris Lattner and Joe Groff](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619).

-#### The original proposal includes the following primitives, which are implemented (as experimental code) by this project:
+#### The original proposal includes the following primitives, which are implemented (as experimental code) in this project:

 ```swift
 /// Begins an asynchronous coroutine, transferring control to `body` until it